fpaupier/tensorflow-serving_sidecar/docs/setup.md

 ```

 We are done with the setup and we can proceed with serving our first model.
+[Return to the main Readme](../readme.md) to continue the tutorial.